Living with Multiple Sclerosis

 When you get an illness like bronchitis or the flu, you know you'll be feeling better and functioning normally within a week or so.
 A chronic illness, like multiple sclerosis (MS), is different.

-MS should not define who you are.
-You are the same person you were before you were diagnosed -- you just have a heavier load to bear.
+If you have MS, you are a person with MS; it should not define who you are.
+The bottom line is that you are the same person you were before you were diagnosed—you just have a heavier load to bear.
 The best thing you can do is to learn how to make your life better.
-Here are some tips:
+Some tips are:

 - Get help if you need it.
 The most important step you can take is to seek help as soon as you feel less able to cope.
-Taking action early will enable you to understand and deal with the many effects of MS. Learning to manage stress will help you maintain a positive physical, emotional, and spiritual outlook on life.
+Taking action early will enable you to understand and deal with the many effects of a chronic illness.
+Learning to manage stress will help you to maintain a positive physical, emotional and spiritual outlook on life.
 A mental health care provider can design a treatment plan to meet your specific needs.
-Strategies can be designed to help you regain a sense of control over your life and improve your quality of life.
-At times, if depression is present, medications may be ordered to help lift your mood.
+Strategies can be designed to help you regain a sense of control over your life and improve your quality of life, something everyone deserves.
+At times, if depression is present, medications other than those treating the physical illness may be ordered to help lift your mood.

-- Consider counseling.
+- Individual counseling.
 Sometimes people have problems that are better addressed in a one-on-one atmosphere.
-By participating in individual counseling, you may be able to more effectively express sensitive or private feelings you have about your illness and its impact on your life and relationships.
+By participating in individual counseling, you may more effectively express sensitive or private feelings you have about your illness and its impact on your lifestyle and relationships.

 - Take care of yourself.
 Follow nutrition guidelines, exercise, develop stress management techniques, and get enough rest.

 - Keep a diary.
-Write down your experiences, symptoms, and feelings.
-Not only will this be a valuable tool for your doctor, but it will also help you learn to express yourself.
+Jot down your experiences, symptoms and feelings.
+This will not only be a valuable tool in helping your physician, it will also help you learn to express yourself.

 - Take control.
 There is often such a sense of uncertainty with MS that it may help to take control of the things in your life that you can control.
 You should also consider some of your life-planning issues, such as finances, work, adapting your home, and other practical issues.
 Be proactive in your health, get educated, and ask questions.